-Low birth weight is defined as less than 2,500 grams (5.5 pounds).36 Low birth weight infants have higher rates of subnormal growth and adverse health conditions.37
+Low birth weight is defined as less than 2,500 grams (5.5 pounds).
+Low birth weight infants have higher rates of subnormal growth, and adverse health conditions.37

-In the Buffalo service area, 7.8% of all infants born to AI/AN women were low birth weight, which is similar to the proportion among their NHW counterparts at 7.6% (Figure 26).
+In the Kansas City service area, 8.4% of all infants born to AI/AN women had low birth weight, which was not significantly different from their NHW peers at 7.1% (Figure 22).